FarronF/limerick-council-meetings/meetings/2021/01/18-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 21st December 2020.md

 Notwithstanding this where (as is the case in most city centre facilities) full segregation of

-cycle facilities is not required or practical we will continue to consider any measures that--- 8
+cycle facilities is not required or practical we will continue to consider any measures that
+---
+8

 assist in highlighting such facilities in particular where strict regulatory enforcement is